|Transferring Files with the Application|

 |Access||When sharing a connection with public key authentication, or a connection that is has a Hot Folder (on Windows machines), this option must be checked.|

-Select the connection for which you want to set up the key.
-In its Connection tab, select the Public Key Authentication option and select the key from the drop-down menu.
+Click the Connection tab, then select the Public Key Authentication option and select the key that is installed on this host.

 To import keys created outside the GUI, go to Tools > Manage Keys to open the SSH Keys dialog.
 Click the button in the upper-left corner of the dialog to open a file browser.
 You can import the key pair by selecting either the private key or the public key; this will copy both keys into the user's .ssh directory.
 You cannot import a key pair if a key pair with the same identity already exists in the .ssh directory.